betamore/fewd/headstart.md

 * [CSS Guidelines](http://cssguidelin.es) High-level advice for writing sane, manageable, scalable CSS.

+#HTML

+* [htmlreference.io](http://htmlreference.io) Free guide to HTML that features all elements and attributes.

 # Intro to JavaScript

 * [JavaScript for Cats](http://jsforcats.com) An introduction for new programmers.